diy piñata cake

 - Slowly stream in buttermilk.
 Mix until combined.

-- Divide batter evenly between three pans.
+- Divide batter evenly between four pans.
 Bake for 25-30 minutes.

 - Set pans on a cooling rack to cool.

 - In a stand mixer using a whisk attachment, beat butter until smooth.